keltia/fetiche-rs/docs/DISTANCES.md

   get all ADS-B positions with 3nm of said point +-2s out of the filtered list do calculation for plane/home/operator if any:
     * dist_3d(point_d, point_a)
-      select minimum distance -> encounter

-an encounter is the (drone-plane-journey) tuple.
+      now we have all planes in prox of a given drone select all such points where the 3d distance between the 2 points are below 1nm aka 1852m save it into table airplane_prox with an encounter id an encounter is the (drone-plane-journey) tuple.

 - for an encounter:
   record encounter data:
     * timestamp
   * distance
       * site

   record drone data:
     * ID